What is 3D Modeling?

 Whether you’re in a top game studio like Blizzard Entertainment or working on Pixar’s next masterpiece, you can expect to work closely with artists, animators, and several other members on projects.

 Since the video game industry, in particular, can be very demanding, people who don’t do well with tight schedules and long hours probably shouldn’t become a 3D modeler to make video games.

 While there are people out there doing 3D modeling for a living without ever going to school, most break into the industries after earning a degree from a reputable computer animation school or college program.

 In fact, it’s getting harder and harder breaking into the video game and film industry as a 3D animator without a college degree or proof that you’ve gone through a good program.

-This is because a degree is proof to employers that you’ve received hands-on training with 3D programs while being trained by people capable of educating others.
+This is because a degree is a proof to employers that you’ve received hands-on training with 3D programs while being trained by people capable of educating others.

-Any good degree or program will teach you the fundamental principles of 3D modeling, leaving you with a solid foundation in what you need to stand out from the crowd and get hired.
+Any good degree or the program will teach you the fundamental principles of 3D modeling, leaving you with a solid foundation in what you need to stand out from the crowd and get hired.

 Graduates also usually end up with a good demo reel to show potential employers their work.

 Today, 3D modeling is used in a vast number of fields.